 Bradley Kratzer

-Prior to joining WRI, Bradley worked for the Salvadoran Ministry of Economy as a Gender and Environmental Economics Consultant to co-develop a guide to integrate gender and environmental considerations into economic development projects.
-Bradley also served for three years with the US Peace Corps in Panamá, where he worked to align and implement community environmental conservation initiatives across the Panamanian Ministries of Environment and Education and the Panamá Canal Authority.
+Previously to WRI, Bradley supported El Salvador’s Ministry of Economy to integrate gender and climate dimensions throughout the lifecycle of economic development programs.
+As a U.S. Peace Corps Volunteer in Panamá, Bradley worked to align and implement community environmental conservation initiatives across the Panamanian Ministry of Environment, Ministry of Education, and Panamá Canal Authority.

-He holds a BA in Environmental Studies from American University and a Master’s of Global Human Development from Georgetown University’s Walsh School of Foreign Service, specializing in the intersection of development and the environment.
-Bradley currently lives in Washington, D.C. with his dog Guandú, where he enjoys biking through Rock Creek Park and finding ways to grow veggies on his front porch.
+With a BA in Environmental Studies from American University and a Master of Global Human Development from Georgetown University’s Walsh School of Foreign Service, Bradley specializes in the intersection of the environment, economic development, and climate adaptation.

 Research